 All you have to do is pay attention to your cat’s tail movements and you will have a pretty accurate idea of what your cat is feeling.
 Here I will explain what’s the meaning behind the different types of movements of your cat’s tail so you can understand your pet much better.

 Why it’s important to observe your cat’s tail

 Well, you can avoid some unpleasant circumstances such as scratches or bites at visitors, especially if you have little children that play with your cat.
 You can avoid triggering stressors that may cause your cat to develop anxiety, like excessive noise, or simply get to know your cat better.
 If you have a cat and a dog, understanding your cat’s body language towards the dog is really important as well.

 In general terms, the tail in a high position regarding the cat’s body is usually associated with positive emotions, but depending on how the tail is, it could be a sign of aggression.

 - Calm High Tail: If the tip of the tail is like a hook, it means your cat wants to be friendly or it’s showing love.
-If the tail is in arched or curved like a question mark, it means your cat wants to play.
+If the tail is arched or curved like a question mark, it means your cat wants to play.
 If the tail is calm and straight up it means the cat is happy and content, for example, when you get home and your cat shows its tail straight up saying “I am so happy, I missed you”.

 - Straight-up Shaky and Fluffy.
 It’s a very exciting and happy moment for your cat.
 Sometimes cats show this tail right before receiving a treat.

 - Straight-Up Erect Tail.
 This could be your cat showing aggression.

 - Straight-up bristled Tail.
-Indicative of extreme fear and showing a warning for the other to back off.
+Indicative of extreme fear and shows a warning for the other to back off.
 It’s also indicative of aggression.

 - High in Diagonal Waiving the Tail.
 Your cat may be angry and a warning to stay away.